 The PSU (power supply unit) is the power supply that powers your computer.

 Many power supplies are modular.
-The cables that run from a modular PSU to the computer components can be removed or unplugged from the PSU – if they are not being used.
-This reduces clutter inside the case and helps to improve airflow, which helps with cooling.
+Unused cables that run from a modular PSU to the computer components can be removed or unplugged from the PSU.
+Having fewer cables helps to improve airflow, which helps with cooling.

 Make sure that the power supply you buy is powerful enough to handle the computer you are building.
 How many GPU’s will you have?
 Will you have lots of fans, water cooling pumps, hard drives, CD drives, and other powered devices?
 There are a few sites online which can help you calculate your power needs.

 The case or tower is the main housing or frame that everything else sits inside.